tropical fruits to grow

 Before finishing, we should mention some of the ‘iconic’ tropical fruits to grow (that do not appear above), but are an important part of life in the tropics.
 That is, the lychee, bananas, pineapple, mangosteen and of course, the coconut!

 Lychee fruit is the most obvious thing missing from the above list.
 We love to eat them, we just don’t grow them.
 Lychee trees are one of the larger trees and we just don’t have room for one in our yard.
 However, if you do – go for it!
-For us, eating lychees is a natural part of life in Far North Queensland.
+The lychee is one of the sweetest tropical fruits to grow in the tropics.
+Eating lychees is a natural part of life in Far North Queensland.

 Bananas are another fruit you can grow very easily.
 However, we are just not banana lovers.
 Fortunately there is a lot of information already out there on how to grow bananas.